paulasdev/The_Brunch_Basket/README.md

             MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'

-33. I then added the following to our Config Vars on Heroku:
+33. Then added the following to our Config Vars on Heroku:
 - USE_AWS = True
 - AWS_ACCESS_KEY_ID, taken from the new user credentials
 - AWS_SECRET_ACCESS_KEY, taken from the new user credentials